 OVERVIEW: This funder supports San Diego County organizations in the areas of community, arts and culture, education, medical, and social causes.
-Grant applications are accepted at various times of the year both online and via mail.
+It accepts grant applications at various times of the year both online and via mail.

-PROFILE: The Parker Foundation was established in 1971 and is committed to improving the lives of people in San Diego County, California.
+PROFILE: The Parker Foundation was established in 1971.
+It seeks to engage in “charitable purposes leading to the betterment of life for all people of San Diego County.”
 This is the private and independent foundation of Gerald T. and Inez Grant Parker.

-The Parker Foundation has a net endowment of $40 million and has granted over $50 million since it was founded.
+The Parker Foundation has a net endowment of $40 million and has made grants of over $50 million since it was founded.
 It funds a variety of social, arts, community, and educational organizations in San Diego County.
-In a recent fiscal year, the foundation considered 232 requests for funding and approved 66.
-In a recent year, 17 percent of grants went towards art and culture, 53 percent to adult and youth services, five percent to medical, 10 percent to education, and 13 percent to community activities.
+In one fiscal year, the foundation considered 232 requests for funding and approved 66.
+In the same year, 17 percent of grants supported art and culture, 53 percent to adult and youth services, five percent to medical, 10 percent to education, and 13 percent to community activities.

-Grantseekers can apply online or via the post.
-Expect to receive the board's decision within 60 days.
+Grant seekers can apply online or via the post, and expect to receive the board's decision within 60 days.
 The board meets frequently throughout the year; previous grantees must wait two years before reapplying, and one year to reapply if the prior request was denied.
 Board meetings have taken place in May, June, August, and September, with grant proposal deadlines in April, May, July, and August.
 Requested information in your three-page (or less) grant application are detailed on the website.
-A financial summary of Parker Foundation grantmaking can be viewed here, and financial documents can be viewed here.
+View a financial summary of Parker Foundation grantmaking here, and financial documents here.